mlpack/mlpack/doc/user/bindings/cli.md

 To work, this algorithm needs labeled data.
 It can be given as the last row of the input dataset (specified with `--input_file (-i)`), or alternatively as a separate matrix (specified with `--labels_file (-l)`).
 Additionally, a starting point for optimization (specified with `--distance_file (-d)`can be given, having (r x d) dimensionality.
 Here r should satisfy 1 <= r <= d, Consequently a Low-Rank matrix will be optimized.
 Alternatively, Low-Rank distance can be learned by specifying the `--rank (-A)`parameter (A Low-Rank matrix with uniformly distributed values will be used as initial learning point).

-The program also requires number of targets neighbors to work with ( specified with `--k (-k)`), A regularization parameter can also be passed, It acts as a trade of between the pulling and pushing terms (specified with `--regularization (-r)`), In addition, this implementation of LMNN includes a parameter to decide the interval after which impostors must be re-calculated (specified with `--range (-R)`).
+The program also requires number of targets neighbors to work with ( specified with `--k (-k)`), A regularization parameter can also be passed, It acts as a trade of between the pulling and pushing terms (specified with `--regularization (-r)`), In addition, this implementation of LMNN includes a parameter to decide the interval after which impostors must be re-calculated (specified with `--update_interval (-R)`).

 Output can either be the learned distance matrix (specified with `--output_file (-o)`), or the transformed dataset  (specified with `--transformed_data_file (-D)`), or both.
 Additionally mean-centered dataset (specified with `--centered_data_file (-c)`) can be accessed given mean-centering (specified with `--center (-C)`) is performed on the dataset.
 Accuracy on initial dataset and final transformed dataset can be printed by specifying the `--print_accuracy (-P)`parameter.